timqian/invoice-automation/README.md

 1. Fork this repo
 2. Add 3 secrets to your repo `SHEET_ID`, `GOOGLE_SERVICE_ACCOUNT_EMAIL`, `GOOGLE_PRIVATE_KEY`

-A script will be ran every month and update the google sheet
+A script will be ran every month and update the google sheet.
+So that you can export the PDF by one click (https://docs.google.com/spreadsheets/d/{SHEET_ID}/export?format=pdf )

 ## Note